washu-eeps/EDC-2026/index.md

 | March 20 | Mid-Semester Check-in |
 | April 24 | Final Presentations and Awards |

 ## How It Works
 Form a team of 2–5 students, choose a project, develop a reproducible Jupyter notebook, and present your results at the end of the semester.
 We provide cloud computing access, example notebooks, curated datasets, and mentorship.

 The goal is to get acquainted with modern data workflows, not to produce exhaustive research.
 Projects are intentionally small-scale and skill-focused.
-Expect a total time commitment of roughly 10-12 hours total over the semester, including the scheduled sessions.
+Expect a total time commitment of roughly 10–12 hours over the semester, including the scheduled sessions.

+We'll feature [Planet Tanager](https://www.planet.com/products/hyperspectral/) hyperspectral imagery in our tutorials, but teams are free to work with any publicly available cloud datasets that fit their interests.

 ## Who Can Participate